Transition distribution amplitudes and hard exclusive reactions with baryon number transfer: Phenomenology and experimental perspectives for TDA s

-Let us consider the exclusive electroproduction of pions off nucleons within the one photon exchange approximation \be e(k,s_e)+ N(p_N,s_N) \rightarrow \big( \gamma^*(q, \lambda_\gamma) + N(p_N, s_N) \big) +e(k',s'_e) \rightarrow e(k',s'_e)+ \pi(p_\pi) + N'(p'_N, s'_N), \ee where $s_N$, $s'_N$ ($s_e$, $s'_e$) stand for the polarization variables of the initial and final nucleon (lepton); $\lambda_\gamma$ is the virtual photon polarization variable.
-The kinematics of the reaction (\ref{Reaction_piN_Sec7}) in the $\gamma^*N$ center-of-mass frame is presented in Fig.~\ref{Fig_Kinematics_piN_CMS}.
+where $s_N$, $s'_N$ ($s_e$, $s'_e$) stand for the polarization variables of the initial and final nucleon (lepton); $\lambda_\gamma$ is the virtual photon polarization variable.
+The kinematics of the reaction (\ref{Reaction_piN_Sec7}) in the $\gamma^{*}N$ center-of-mass frame is presented in Fig.~\ref{Fig_Kinematics_piN_CMS}.
 We choose the direction of the $z$-axis along the three momentum of the virtual photon.

+The unpolarized cross section of the reaction (\ref{Reaction_piN_Sec7}) can be decomposed into the contributions of the transverse ($T$) and longitudinal ($L$) polarizations of the virtual photon and the transverse--transverse ($TT$) and longitudinal--transverse ($LT$) interference contributions \cite{Mulders:1990xw,Kroll:1995pv,Arens:1996xw,Huang:2000kd}: